orhanayd/noneDB/README.md

 # noneDB
-noneDB is free and opensource noSQL database for php project
+noneDB is free and opensource noSQL database for php project (In development)